cardo-org/Rembus.jl/docs/src/api.md

 By default `forever` enable component reactiveness, see [reactive](#reactive).

-## shared
+## inject

-`shared` is handy when a state must be shared between the subscribed methods, the exposed methods and the application.
+`inject` is handy when a state must be shared between the subscribed methods, the exposed methods and the application.

-Using a shared state implies that an additional argument is passed to the subscribed/exposed methods.
+When a state is injected two additional arguments are passed to the subscribed/exposed methods:

-For convention the first argument of a method that [subscribe](#subscribe) or [expose](#expose) is the state object.
+- the first argument is the state value;
+- the second argument is the node handle;

 The following example shows how to use a shared state:

 - the struct `MyState` manages the state;
-- the `shared` method binds the state object to the component;
+- the `inject` method binds the state object to the component;
-- the subscribed and the exposed method must provide as first argument the state object;
+- the subscribed and the exposed method must declare as first argument the state object and as second argument the node handle;

 ```julia
 mutable struct MyState